oracle/oracle-for-research/OpenSource/InstallSoftware/README.md

 #### If you choose to install Rstudio server on the private subnet

-First you will be required to create a ssh tunnel and forward port 8787 to localhost.
+First you will be required to create a ssh tunnel and forward port 8787 to localhost or use the [Connector](https://github.com/oracle/oracle-for-research/tree/main/OpenSource/Connector)

     http://localhost:8787